notthetup/blog/_posts/2007-08-12-womad-singapore-2007.md

 As I wrote in [my review last year][3], the Atmosphere, Music and Spirit come togather to create a hell of an event.

-So who else is going???
+So who else is going?

 [0]: http://www.chinpen.net/blog/womad-singapore-2006/